AN: Set before the start of One Piece. Shanks/Makino, because after all this time, they still remain my favourite pairing.

 The command was simple, stark – the kind of remark that left no room for argument, because it didn't expect one.
 Makino sighed dejectedly, reaching down to retrieve the hidden item and handing it over with obvious reluctance.
 The Mistress gave the cover a quick glance – a distinctly disdainful glance that spoke volumes of what she thought about it – before scoffing and turning her keen eyes on her ward.

 "The floors need cleaning and the glasses another polish before I open the bar tonight," she said simply, before turning sharply on her heel and disappearing inside the tavern.
-Makino clenched her hands against her sides, biting down on her lip to keep from pointing out that she'd polished the glasses only this morning, knowing it was punishment for spending her time 'dallying in unrealistic fantasies whose only purpose is to put foolish ideas into the minds of impressionable young women who ought to know better' – she'd heard that lecture enough times to have memorized it, down to the inflections.
+Makino clenched her hands against her sides, biting down on her lip to keep from pointing out that she'd polished the glasses only this morning, knowing it was punishment for spending her time 'dallying in unrealistic fantasies whose only purpose is to put foolish ideas into the minds of impressionable young women who ought to know better', and she'd heard that particular lecture enough times to have memorised it, down to the inflections.

 Inhaling deeply through her nose, she trudged after her guardian, not five minutes without it but already longing for the pages of her novel.
 If anything, those unrealistic fantasies were a lot more entertaining that what went on in the real world.

 At least in my world, she mused as she lugged the wooden bucked across the common room, before turning to retrieve the mop.